thefrontside/actions/synchronize-with-npm/README.md

 The action will not publish packages that has a `package.json` within its sub-directories.

+:star: NEW :star: deprecation feature: See below in `Deprecate Packages` section below.

 ## Requirements
 - Pass in `secrets.GITHUB_TOKEN` into `GITHUB_TOKEN`.
   - :exclamation: Must be `GITHUB_TOKEN` and not a personal access token of a bot. :exclamation: